box/developer.box.com/content/guides/archives/restore-content.md

 # Restore content from Box Archive

-This guide describes how to restore content that has been mistakenly archived.
+This guide describes how to restore content that you archived by mistake.

-## Restore file from archive

-To restore a file from an archive, you can use the [`PUT /files/:id`][Update file] API endpoint.
-The `id` parameter is the ID of the file you want to restore from an archive.
-To specify the destination, use the `parent.id` [parameter][Update parent id of file] in the request body.
-This is the ID of a folder (can be owned by any user) where you want to restore the file.

-To restore a file to user's root folder, use `0` as the `parent.id` value.
-Additionally, pass the ID of the user in the `parent.user_id` [parameter][Update parent user id of file] in the request body.

-## Restore folder from archive
+## Restore file or folder from archive

-To restore a folder from an archive, you can use the [`PUT /folders/:id`][Update folder] API endpoint.
+Use the [`PUT /files/:id`][Update file] API endpoint to restore a file from an archive, or the [`PUT /folders/:id`][Update folder] endpoint to restore a folder from an archive.
-The `id` parameter is the ID of the folder you want to restore from an archive.
+The `id` parameter is the ID of the file/folder you want to restore from an archive.
 To specify the destination, use the `parent.id` [parameter][Update parent id of folder] in the request body.
-This is the ID of a folder (can be owned by any user) where you want to restore the folder.
+This is the ID of a folder (can be owned by any user) where you want to restore the file/folder.

-To restore a folder to user's root folder, use `0` as the `parent.id` value.
-Additionally, pass the ID of the user in the `parent.user_id` [parameter][Update parent user id of folder] in the request body.
+To restore a file/folder to user's root folder, use `0` as the `parent.id` value.
+Additionally, pass the ID of the user in the

-[Add content to archive]: g://archives/add-content
+`parent.user_id` [parameter][Update parent user id of file] in the request body.

 [Update file]: e://put-files-id
 [Update parent id of file]: https://developer.box.com/reference/put-files-id/#param-parent-id
 [Update parent user id of file]: https://developer.box.com/reference/put-files-id/#param-parent-user_id